hafs-community/HAFS/doc/UsersGuide/source/CustomizingTheWorkflow/PhysicsSchemes.rst

 **Deep Convection:**

 A single entraining and detraining plume model is used.
-The base mass flux operates under a quasi-equilibrium assumption for distances greater than 8 km, determined by a mean updraft velocity for distances less than 8 km.
+The base mass flux operates under a quasi-equilibrium assumption for dx greater than 8 km, determined by a mean updraft velocity for dx less than 8 km.
 Triggering conditions include the distance between the convection starting level and the level of free convection, sub-cloud convective inhibition, and mean relative humidity.

 **Shallow Convection:**